Monocular Open Vocabulary Occupancy Prediction for Indoor Scenes: Experiments

 \subsection{Implementation Details}

 We adopt Depth-Anything V2~\cite{depthanythingv2} as our depth backbone, which has been used as a geometry prior in~\cite{ISO,embodiedocc}.
-Building on this, we construct Gaussian primitives using a surface-point expansion strategy similar to~\cite{anonymous2025vgmocc}.
+Building on this, we construct Gaussian primitives using a surface-point expansion strategy similar to~\cite{zhou2026generalizingvisualgeometrypriors}.
+For semantics, we use Trident~\cite{trident} as the open-vocabulary segmentation model to extract language-aligned per-pixel features, and the CLIP~\cite{clip} text encoder to embed category names.
+We follow the standard prompt template ``a photo of $\{\cdot\}$'' to obtain text embeddings.

 All models are trained for 10 epochs with a batch size of 4, optimizing with AdamW~\cite{adamw}; the learning rate is initialized at $2\times10^{-4}$ and follows a cosine decay schedule~\cite{coslr} with linear warmup, with weight decay set to $0.01$.
 We apply gradient clipping~\cite{gradclip} with a maximum norm of $1.0$, and resize each image so that its longer side is $518$ pixels while preserving aspect ratio.
 We train all our model using 4 NVIDIA GeForce RTX 4090 GPUs.